sfc-gh-dflippo/task-master-ai/docs/configuration.md

     - Pricing information is not available for OAuth models (shows as "Unknown" in cost calculations)
     - See [Codex CLI Provider Documentation](./providers/codex-cli.md) for more details

-### Snowflake Cortex Configuration
+### Snowflake and Cortex Code CLI Configuration

-Snowflake Cortex provides AI models through Snowflake's data platform and requires specific configuration:
+Snowflake provides AI models through Snowflake's data platform and requires specific configuration:

 1. **Prerequisites**:
    - Active Snowflake account with Cortex AI enabled
-   - Authentication credentials (PAT or OAuth token)
+   - Authentication credentials (PAT or OAuth token) or Cortex Code CLI
    - Network access to Cortex REST API endpoint

 2. **Authentication**:

+   Cortex Code uses a ~/.snowflake/config.toml or ~/.snowflake/connections.toml configuration file to connect to Snowflake.

-   Snowflake Cortex REST API supports Programmatic Access Token and OAuth authentication methods.
+   Alternatively, you can use Snowflake's Cortex REST API which supports a Programmatic Access Token and OAuth authentication methods.
 See the [Snowflake REST API Authentication documentation](https://docs.snowflake.com/en/developer-guide/snowflake-rest-api/authentication) for complete details.

-   **Method 1: Programmatic Access Token (PAT) - Recommended**
+   ** Programmatic Access Token (PAT) - Recommended**

    Set the `SNOWFLAKE_API_KEY` environment variable with your Programmatic Access Token and configure the base URL in either `.env` or `config.json`: